dawgfish/calm/docs/orchestration/calm_workshop_orchestration.rst

 - May tag a node to facilitate the creation of arbitrary groupings

-- Must be added to a run-list before it can be used by the chef-client Is always executed in the same order as listed in a run-list
+- Must be added to a run-list before it can be used by the chef-client.
+Is always executed in the same order as listed in a run-list

 **Knife**